yasint23/test-petclinic-microservices-with-db/README.md

 ```
 * Create a webhook for Jenkins CI Job;

-  + Go to the project repository page and click on `Settings`.
+  + Go to the Github project repository page and click on `Settings`.

   + Click on the `Webhooks` on the left hand menu, and then click on `Add webhook`.